run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/compute/create-compute.md

 # Creating a new Compute Resource

-Compute resource, by definition, is assigned to a single project or all projects (current and future ones).
-The later option can only be created by a Run:ai administrator.
+Compute resource, is assigned to a single project or all projects (current and future ones).
+The latter option can only be created by a Run:ai administrator.
 A compute resource, by design, is shared with all project members.

-To create a compute resource
+To create a compute resource:

 * Select the `create compute resource` button
 * Select the project the resource will reside in
-* Give the environment a meaningful name.
+* Give the resource a meaningful name.

 ![](img/env-proj-select.png)